Those Damned Blue-Collar Tweekers

 "Those Damned Blue-Collar Tweekers" is a song by the American rock band Primus.
-It was released as the third single from their 1991 album Sailing the Seas of Cheese.
-Unlike its preceding singles "Jerry Was a Race Car Driver" and "Tommy the Cat", "Tweekers" did not feature an accompanying video.
 The song opens with Larry LaLonde on guitar and a reserved bassline from Les Claypool, from there alternating between his trademark slap bass and a quiet section for the vocals.

 The song's narrative describes several different trades that the town's blue collar tweekers engage in, but, like many of the other story-telling songs in Primus's catalogue, lacks any clear, single meaning and leaves plenty of ambiguity in its lyrics.
 The song is about truck drivers and "blue-collar workers" using methamphetamine.